groupdocs-signature/GroupDocs.Signature-Docs/java/developer-guide/basic-usage/electronic-signature-types/esign-document-with-qr-code-signature.md

     showOrganization: True
     application:
         name: Sign documents using QR-code and Java
-        description: Put generated QR-code on any document with Java language by GroupDocs.Signature for .NET APIs
+        description: Put generated QR-code on any document with Java language by GroupDocs.Signature for Java APIs
         productCode: signature
-        productPlatform: net
+        productPlatform: java
     showVideo: True
     howTo:
         name: How to add generated QR-code to any document using Java